prathimacode-hub/Solvide/README.md

 ## My Learnings

 Learnt about flask, writing html and css codes, enabling styling, providing the access to the features, merging the features properly.
-It was a nerve wracking to finish it off.
+It was a nerve wracking time frame to finish it off.
+Wish I had more time to make it finesse and also scratch more of the webapp deeply with extra add-ons needed.

 ## Next Step to Solvide

-I would add up more features that would benefit students in the learning habits.
+I would add up more features that would benefit students in their study habits and also make their learn more easier.